 Faculty, African American — The first African American full professor at the University of Maryland was M. Lucia James, a member of the faculty of the College of Education from 1965 until her death on October 18, 1977.
-Raymond Johnson was another early African-American faculty member, teaching mathematics, conducting research, and mentoring minority students at the University of Maryland from 1969 to 2009 before retuning to his alma mater, Rice University, to conclude his teaching career.
+Raymond Johnson was another early African American faculty member, teaching mathematics, conducting research, and mentoring minority students at the University of Maryland from 1969 to 2009 before returning to his alma mater, Rice University, to conclude his teaching career.

 "Fear the Turtle" — University slogan first developed in 1998 by alumnus Edward Downey.
 It became immensely popular with the men's basketball team's 2001 trip to the NCAA Final Four.
-Drew Elburn, from Timonium, MD, was the first person to trademark this phrase.
+Wilton Andrews (Drew) Elburn Jr., from Timonium, MD, was the first person to trademark this phrase.
 It is also the name of one of the five flavors of ice cream introduced at the Dairy in spring 2004.
+The university registered its trademark for this phrase on September 13, 2005.
+A portion of the proceeds from the sale of all "Fear the Turtle" merchandise sold is donated to projects designed to preserve the diamondback terrapin population.

 Fenway Park — Fenway Park is far better known as the home of the Boston Red Sox, but it was not uncommon in the mid-20th century to see football played in the shadow of the Green Monster.
 The Terps took on the Boston University Terriers in Fenway twice, first on November 12, 1949, when Maryland claimed a 14-13 victory in front of a crowd of 30,000, and the second time on November 1, 1952, a decisive 34-7 win for the Terps.
 Red Sox owner Tom Yawkey ended football at Fenway after the 1956 season when he decided to resod the entire baseball field and didn't want college football players tearing up his new grass.

-Fictional characters — The the University of Maryland is the alma mater of several characters from television and movies.
+Fictional Characters — The University of Maryland is the alma mater of several characters from television and movies.
 Liz Lemon, a main character on the television show, 30 Rock, played by actress Tina Fey, is a graduate of the university; Liz attended the university on a partial competitive jazz dance scholarship.
-Dana Scully on The X Files majored in physics while at UMD, and Jackie Vance, wife of the director of NCIS, on the CBS Television show NCIS also attended UMD.
+Dana Scully on The X Files majored in physics while at UMD, and Jackie Vance, wife of the director of NCIS, on the CBS Television show NCIS, also attended UMD.
 Director and Mrs. Vance met at a UMD basketball game where they saw Len Bias play, as recounted in the NCIS episode entitled "Knockout."
 The NCIS episodes "Engagement Part I" and "Engagement Part II" also featured a Maryland journalism graduate, Gabriela Flores, a Marine officer who was the subject of a massive search in Afghanistan.
 Emily Appleton, the mother of Ben Gates in the movie National Treasure II: Book of Secrets was a math professor at the University of Maryland.
 The university was also the setting for a portion of an episode of a mid-1970s sitcom called That's My Mama, which was set in Washington, DC.
 As part of the seventh episode of the show's second season, which aired October 22, 1975, the character Leonard, played by Lisle Wilson, decides to become a weekend dad to a young boy and takes him to a Maryland-Clemson football game.
+Characters Nathan Royal Scott and Haley James Scott from CW Television's One Tree Hill, which ran from September 23, 2003, to April 4, 2012, both attended the University of Maryland.

-Fighter Pilot — Captain Walter Duke, who attended UMD in 1940 in 1941, was the university's top fighter pilot during World War II, shooting down 14 enemy planes.
+Fighter Pilot — Captain Walter Duke, who attended UMD in 1940-1941, was the university's top fighter pilot during World War II, shooting down 14 enemy planes.
 The Captain Walter Duke Regional Airport in St. Mary's County, Maryland, is named for him.

 Fire — The two largest campus buildings were completely destroyed by fire over Thanksgiving weekend in 1912.
 The conflagration began during a holiday dance, but the official cause of the fire was never determined.
 No one was killed or injured, but most of the classrooms, dormitory space, and administrative offices lay in ruins when the fire was extinguished.
 To learn more about the Maryland Agricultural College's 1912 fire, visit The Great Fire online exhibit.